 IV.
-Accommodations based on Pregnancy, Childbirth or a Related Medical Condition number of factors, such as the student's limitations and the nature and requirements of the academic program, with the goal of finding an acceptable accommodation or academic adjustment.
+Accommodations based on Pregnancy, Childbirth or a Related Medical Condition complete an intake form and provide supporting documentation.
+The student and the Director of ACCESSibility, or a designee, will engage in an interactive process, which may include considering a number of factors, such as the student's limitations and the nature and requirements of the academic program, with the goal of finding an acceptable accommodation or academic adjustment.
 The Director of ACCESSibility may, when necessary, consult with appropriate college officials, such as the Title IX Coordinator, Equity Compliance Coordinator, instructor, Program Director, Dean, or Provost, to determine program requirements and possible accommodations and adjustments.
 Reasonable accommodations or academic adjustments may include, but are not limited to, granting leaves of absence, providing take-home tests to students who are bedridden or homebound, allowing make-up tests and papers, or scheduling a meeting with the instructor for a student who had to miss class because of medical appointments or medical complications in order to make up missed content.
 A grant or denial of the request must be made as soon as practicable, taking into account the urgency of the request, and sent to the student in writing, either stating the accommodation, or for denials, the reason(s) the request was denied.